amandaguglieri/hackinglife/docs/htb-nibbles.md

   - CVE-2015-6967
 ---

-# Nibbles - A Hack The Box machine
+voy# Nibbles - A Hack The Box machine

 ```shell-session